 Bowman Power Group Ltd (Bowman) has upgraded its product testing capabilities through the reconfiguration of their hot gas stand test cells in Southampton.

-The hot gas stand is already being used to test all of the high speed turbo-machinery that comprises their Electric Turbo Compounding (ETC) engine efficiency technology.
+The hot gas stand is already being used to test all of the high speed turbo-machinery that comprises their Electric Turbo Compounding (ETC) engine efficiency products.
 By using two Bowman-built compressors, coupled with a kerosene-fuelled combustor, they are able to reproduce the exhaust gas conditions of large industrial engines.

 This process allows all flow capacities of their turbo generators and turbochargers to be tested to full speed and thermal capability.
 Product acceptance tests can be conducted from start to finish in the Bowman facility, allowing their ETC systems to be fully certified for customer use.